srbonilla/WoMa/README.md

 parameter(s) to find a valid planet in hydrostatic equilibrium that satisfies the set attribute values.

-The additional function arguments like `R_max` just set things like the upper bound for an iteration, so do not need to be precise.
+The additional function arguments like `R_max` set things like the upper bound for an iteration so do not need to be precise.

 Optional arguments for these functions (in addition to the `verbosity`) set:
 + `tol`: The tolerance for finding unknown parameters as a fractional